cgre23/Hierarchical-Sorting-Legal-Documents-using-NLP/README.md

 ## Improvements

-- Finetuning feature extraction and model parameters
+- Finetuning feature extraction and model parameters.
+- Predicting relative relationship rather than the numerical level.